 DR. SALVATORE THOMAS BUTERA serves as the Chief Executive Officer of Volition Veterinary.
 Dr. Butera previously served as a Director of the Company between December 1, 2020 and March 25, 2021, before resigning in order to prepare to assume the role of Chief Executive Officer of Volition Veterinary, effective May 1, 2021.
-Between 2016 and April 2021, Dr. Butera served as Business Development Director at Veterinary Centers of America, or VCA, part of Mars Veterinary Health, or Mars, and was actively involved in business development roles with Mars, leading divisions such as Pet Partners, LLC, or PPL, Banfield Pet Hospitals and VCA, and serving as Co-Founder, Board Member and Chief Medical Officer of PPL prior to its acquisition by Mars.
+Between 2016 and April 2021, Dr. Butera served as Business Development Director at Veterinary Centers of America, or VCA, which is in the practice and business of veterinary medicine, part of Mars Veterinary Health, or Mars, and was actively involved in business development roles with Mars, leading divisions such as Pet Partners, LLC, or PPL, Banfield Pet Hospitals and VCA, and serving as Co-Founder, Board Member and Chief Medical Officer of PPL prior to its acquisition by Mars.
 Dr. Butera received his B.A. from Fairfield University and his D.V.M. from the University of Missouri Veterinary School.

 DR. JASMINE KWAY serves as the Chief Executive Officer of Singapore Volition.
 Dr. Kway previously served as Singapore Volition's Vice President of Asia from January 2017 until June 2018.
 Prior to joining Singapore Volition, during 2016 Dr. Kway served as Chief Executive Officer of intellectual property practice at RHT i-Assets Advisory, or RHTiAA, one of the leading companies of the RHT Group of Companies and RHT Holdings, a Singapore-headquartered integrated leading professional services company providing professional services in Asia.
-While at RHTiAA, Dr. Kway was focused on managing buy-side and sell-side clients globally in technology/intellectual property transactions, business development, and fund raising.
-Prior to RHTiAA, Dr. Kway worked in both the private and public sectors, including as Executive Vice President, Business Development at Transpacific IP Group Limited from 2010 to 2015, and as Director of Industry Liaison of the National University of Singapore from 2005 to 2010.
+While at RHTiAA, Dr. Kway was focused on managing buy-side and sell-side clients globally in technology and intellectual property transactions, business development, and fund raising.
+Prior to RHTiAA, Dr. Kway worked in both the private and public sectors, including as Executive Vice President, Business Development at Transpacific IP Group Limited, a full-service intellectual property company, from 2010 to 2015, and as Director of Industry Laison of the National University of Singapore from 2005 to 2010.
 In these positions, Dr. Kway formulated and implemented national intellectual property policies, corporate intellectual property strategies and management, intellectual property and technology development, commercialization, fundraising, and investment.
+Dr. Kway received her Bachelor of Engineering (Honors) and Doctorate degrees from the National University of Singapore.